operate-first/training/README.md

 * Is developed as a single book in Jupyter Book
 * Covers 1-2 learning objectives

-Automation associated with the repository builds each book into a training course and publishes it to a directory under operate-first.cloud/training/.
-That automation triggers when we accept a PR in the upstream repository (operate-first/training).
+The course has associated GitHub workflow that builds the book and publishes the HTML to a directory under ``operate-first.cloud/training/``.
+We can run those workflows from GitHub after accepting a PR into the *operate-frst/training* repository.

-## Where can people find and take the training content?
+## Where people can find and consume the training content

+FIXME... this landing page setup is in progress as of 9 May 2022...

 You have two options to access training content after it's been published:
 * Directly open https://operate-first.cloud/training
 * Go to the Operate First home page (operate-first.cloud) and select "Docs and training"

-Learners (end users) should not need to access this repository directly unless they choose to contribute back to the training content.
+*Learners (end users) should not need to access this repository directly unless they choose to contribute back to the training content.*

 ## Repository organization

-These are the key files to pay attention to when contributing to training:
+These are the key directories and files to pay attention to when contributing to training:

 **courses** - The directory containing all individual training modules with each directory starting with the string "courses-".

 *courses/index.html* - A markdown file used to index all available training modules.
 You'll add a line to this to link to any new courses once you're ready for that course to be published.

 **template-course** - A directory with a pre-configured Jupyter Book that you can copy to create a new training course.

+**.github/workflows** - A directory with the YAML files needed to build each course.
+Add YAML here for a course when that course is ready for publishing to the website, before opening the PR for upstream.

 ## How to contribute training content